zalando/skipper/script/README.md

 * `json`       "layeh.com/gopher-json" / "github.com/layeh/gopher-json"
 * `base64`     "github.com/zalando/skipper/base64"

-There's no guarantee that the `request()` and `response()` functions of a lua script run in the same lua state during one request.
+There is no guarantee that the `request()` and `response()` functions of a lua script run in the same lua state during one request.
 Setting a var in the request and accessing it in the response will lead to hard debuggable errors.
-Use the `ctx.state_bag`.
+Use the `ctx.state_bag` to propagate values from `request` to `response` - and any other filter in the chain.

 # Request